Michael-KaHNg/Motion_Extract/README.md

 Use ka_Ca_Imaging environmnet (script:  Ka_Step_4_Threshold_and _BinnedTime.ipynb)

 1. Look at the video file (.mp4) and see the first time when the session indicator light turns on, put the time (in seconds) to the script
+   (In this case,  the Ca imaging session starts at 45 seconds).
+This is only important for labeling time for manual verifications, but it is not important for the     actual Ca Imgaging analysis.

 ![Fig_4](https://github.com/user-attachments/assets/fd7b6963-20b6-4034-a9ba-c0003bb28ed1)